Fighting game: Emergence of 3D fighting games (mid-to-late 1990s)

 The fighting game genre continued to evolve, with several strong 3D fighting games emerging in the late 1990s.
-Namco's Tekken (released in arcades in 1994 and on the PlayStation in 1995) proved critical to the PlayStation's early success, with its sequels also becoming some of the console's most important titles.
+Namco's Tekken (released in arcades in 1994 and on the PlayStation in 1995) proved critical to the PlayStation's early success, with its sequels also becoming some of the console's most important games.
 The Soul series of weapon-based fighting games also achieved considerable critical success, beginning with 1995's Soul Edge (known as Soul Blade outside Japan) to Soulcalibur VI in 2018.
-Tecmo released Dead or Alive in the arcades in 1996, porting it for the PlayStation in 1998.
-It spawned a long-running franchise, known for its fast-paced control system, innovative counterattacks, and environmental hazards.
-The series again included titles important to the success of their respective consoles, such as Dead or Alive 3 for the Xbox and Dead or Alive 4 for the Xbox 360.
-In 1998, Bushido Blade, published by Square, introduced a realistic fighting engine that featured three-dimensional environments while abandoning time limits and health bars in favour of an innovative Body Damage System, where a sword strike to a certain body part can amputate a limb or decapitate the head.
+Tecmo released Dead or Alive in the arcades in 1996, porting it for the Sega Saturn in 1997 and PlayStation in 1998.
+It spawned a long-running franchise, known for its fast-paced control system, innovative counterattacks, and interactive environments.
+The series again included games important to the success of their respective consoles, such as Dead or Alive 3 for the Xbox and Dead or Alive 4 for the Xbox 360.
+In 1998, Bushido Blade, published by Square, introduced a realistic fighting engine that features three-dimensional environments while abandoning time limits and health bars in favor of an innovative Body Damage System, where a sword strike to a certain body part can amputate a limb or decapitate the head.

 Video game enthusiasts took an interest in fictional crossovers, which feature characters from multiple franchises in a particular game.
-An early example of this type of fighting game was the 1996 arcade release X-Men vs. Street Fighter (which later became the Marvel vs. Capcom series), featuring comic book superheroes as well as characters from other Capcom games.
+An early example of this type of fighting game is the 1996 arcade release X-Men vs. Street Fighter (which later became the Marvel vs. Capcom series), featuring comic book superheroes and characters from other Capcom games.
 In 1999, Nintendo released the first game in the Super Smash Bros. series, which allowed match-ups from various franchises, such as Pikachu vs. Mario.